emmt/InterpolationKernels.jl/docs/src/interpolation.md

 Interpolation kernels, as their name suggest, are designed for interpolating arrays.
-The `InterpolationKernels` package provides the [`getweights`](@ref) method to compute interpolation weights for a given kernel and offset.
+The `InterpolationKernels` package provides the [`getweights`](@ref) method to efficiently compute interpolation weights for a given kernel and offset.

 ## Interpolation principles